 For both your health and the health of your tub, it's important to clean it regularly.
 You should use a non-caustic soap with a soft-bristle brush or a high-pressure hose.

 Should I Do Anything to Protect the Exterior?

 While you might think that coating the outside of your top with a sealer or protective paint will help extend the lifetime of your tub, think again.
-When it comes to wooden hot tubs, it's actually better to leave the exterior uncovered, this lets the wood breathe and evaporate, and helps prevent structural damage due to warping.
+When it comes to wooden hot tubs, it's actually better to leave the exterior uncovered; this lets the wood breathe and evaporate and helps prevent structural damage due to warping.

 Is There Any Way to Make It Look Better?

 If you're interested in giving the exterior of your tub a nice bright sheen, you might try adding boiled linseed oil.
 You'll want to get yourself a good brush or roller and use this to apply the oil on the exterior.
-Before firing your tub, make sure to let the linseed oil soak into the wood and dry completely, as the oil is highly combustible.
+Before firing your tub, let the linseed oil soak into the wood and dry completely, as the oil is highly combustible.
 Also, remove any tools and the container from the area.

 My Tub is Leaking!
 What Do I Do?

 Firstly, you should probably calm down.
 For new owners of a wooden cedar hot tub, it can be scary to see your new investment leaking, but this is absolutely normal.
 When it first starts taking on water, it'll still be in the process of sealing.
-After it's been full for a week or so, your hot tub should be completely sealed, and your anxiety can be left behind.
+After it's been full for a week, your hot tub should be completely sealed, and your anxiety can be left behind.

 How Do I Clean Out the Oven?